Features

 How do I uninstall?

-Optional: remove local configs and logs:
+Stop the proxy, uninstall, and remove all local configs and logs:

 rm -rf ~/.castrel